ekwan/polaroid/README.md

 the bases might not be sorted.
 In this case, increase the `DELAY` parameter in the configuration file.

+### License

+This project is licensed under the Apache License, Version 2.0.
+See LICENSE.txt for full terms and conditions.

 ### Authors

-Written by Emir Hamzaogullari, Eugene Kwan, and Michael Lawrence
+Written and copyright by Emir Hamzaogullari, Eugene Kwan, and Michael Lawrence

 *Massachusetts General Hospital, 2018*